Fabrizio-Caruso/CROSS-LIB/docs/HOW_TO_LOAD_THE_GAME.md

 - Disk (.dsk) version:
 You need to attach the image as a disk
 In BASIC type
-run"xchase
+run"XBIN    .CPC"

 - ROM (.cpr) version:
-You need to attch the image as a cartridge
+You need to attach the image as a cartridge

 ----------------------------------------------------------